rh-ei-stp/cloud-native-integration/README.md

 Resilient | High Availability should be a core concern of any technology or deployment.
 This implies both meainingful availability in calm and turbulent waters (i.e. outage of an availability zone, data center, etc.).
 Manageable, Observable | As the nature of a cloud platform provides some control plane (likely API based) to provision, manage and observe infrastructure deployments from the platform, these seems like core characteristics of any technology or deployment that is meant to be native to that platform
 Location agnostic | To be able to be effective in a cloud environment, it is critical that the underlying details of said cloud be abstracted away from technologies and deployments.
 This loose coupling of technology to platform implies an abstraction that allows the technology to be native to cloud as an architectural concept as opposed to a product.
 For instance, if something only works in a single compute deployment due to tight coupling to a proprietary platform it would only be useful to declare something native to that cloud
-Communicate via "API" | We use "API" here loosely, as we define loosely define this term to include events, event streams, as well as more standard API taxonomy such as REST, SOAP, etc.
+Communicates via an "API" | We use "API" here loosely, as we define loosely define this term to include events, event streams, as well as more standard API taxonomy such as REST, SOAP, etc.

-Here we reduce the need to define architectural technique or process into a core set of characteristics that allows a deployment or technology to be labeled "cloud native".

-Given this set of characteristics,
+Now that we have established a core set of characteristics, it worthwhile to take a peak at our current set of architectural prescriptions, products, and rules of thumb to determine if this implies a greater enterprise software impact (and more specifically how we integrate our enterprise) to applications and workloads that we run on the "cloud" in a "cloud native" way.

 ## What is Cloud Native Integration?